harshbpathak/fake-news-detector/README.md

 ## 💡 Future Improvements

-* Add Explainability with LIME or SHAP
+* Add step-by-step instructions for installing Python and setting up your environment for absolute beginners.
-* Host the model with Hugging Face Spaces or Streamlit Cloud
+* Integrate and document the optional LLM verification layer (`llm_layer.py`) for enhanced prediction reliability.
 * Expand dataset with multilingual news

 ---